 It lasted 2-weeks.
 My only goal was to make enough money to cover my expenses and use whatever was left over to buy candy at the local convenience store.

 I loved the independence that money gave me.
 Once I got older, I worked for others in order to generate cash.
 I delivered papers, I flipped burgers and I even worked as a telemarketer for a hot minute.

 Even though I worked for others, I always looked for ways to run a business “on the side” so I could have extra cash.
-That way, I could pay my bills, but still have enough left over to spend on the things that brought me joy, such as tasty foods, long road trips with family members and cassette tapes (Boogie Down Productions, MC Lyte and U2 were my fav).
+That way, I could pay my bills, but still have enough left over to spend on the things that brought me joy, such as tasty foods, long road trips with family members and cassette tapes (KRS-One, MC Lyte and U2 were my fav).

 That’s the one thing I was always good at – spending loads of money on the things I enjoy.

 As I got older, my spending habits didn’t change.
 Yes, I tried to save money, but my hobbies, interests and many business ideas always drained my bank accounts and racked up my credit cards.

 When I graduated from university with $30,000 in debt, I did everything to pay it off quickly.
 I launched yet another business on the side and I worked full-time at a software start-up company.

 The stability of a full-time job and the online magazine I operated on the side helped me pay off my student loan in 7-years.
 I jumped for joy when I got the last statement from the bank showing nothing but zero dollars.

 Then I was laid off.
 Reduced in force.
 Pink slipped.
 And those sneaky old money habits crept back in.